 Taste

-Some users of the Bialetti have reported they experience a slightly metallic taste, which is not present in stainless steel Moka Pots such as the Minos.
-My Bialetti did not impart a metallic taste, but mine is several years old.
-Had I tested with a brand new Bialetti perhaps I would have given the taste edge to the Minos.
+Some users of the Bialetti have reported a slightly metallic taste, which is not present in stainless steel Moka Pots such as the Minos.
+My Bialetti did not impart a metallic taste, but it is several years old.
+Had I tested with a brand new Bialetti, perhaps I would have given the taste edge to the Minos.

 The Verdict

-Right up until the moment I went to pour the coffee, I liked both Moka Pots equally, but for different reasons.
-Then I got a little too close to the metal part of the handle of the Minos and came close to burning my hand.
+Right up until I went to pour the coffee, I liked both Moka Pots equally, but for different reasons.
+Then I got too close to the metal part of the Minos handle and came close to burning my hand.
 Even if the pinch grab method is always used to remove the Moka Pot from the burner, it is not the ideal grip for pouring.

-If Minos redesigned the handle so that the silicon part covered the entire handle like the Bialetti it would have the edge, but since I prefer not burning my hand first thing in the morning when I’m trying to wake up, I like the Bialetti more than the Minos.
-However, if you have an induction stove or are sensitive to any metallic tastes the Minos is a better option.
+If Minos redesigned the handle so that the silicon part covered the entire handle like the Bialetti, it would have the edge.
+However, since I prefer not burning my hand first thing in the morning when I’m trying to wake up, I like the Bialetti more than the Minos.
+However, if you have an induction stove or are sensitive to any metallic tastes, the Minos is a better option.

 UPDATE: Shortly after this review was published, a reader informed me that Bialetti now makes a line of Stainless Steel Moka Pots, which would also work with induction stoves.
-If I get an opportunity to brew with one of them, this review will be updated.
+If I can brew with one of them, this review will be updated.

 Bialetti Stainless-Steel Stovetop Espresso Coffee Pot